Attack the Gas Station

 The film tells the story of a quartet of thugs who rob a gas station out of sheer boredom, having robbed it only a few days previously.
 Unable to get any money from the register, they take everyone hostage and start dispensing gas and keeping the money.
-The film becomes progressively more and more farcical as the characters find different ways of amusing themselves, mostly through the mixed cast of characters that come in through the gas station.
+The film becomes progressively more and more farcical, as the characters find different ways of amusing themselves, mostly through the mixed cast of characters that come in through the gas station.
 However, it's only a matter of time before they start upsetting the wrong people.

 During the question and answer session at a screening during the 2000 Vancouver International Film Festival, director Kim Sang-jin indicated that the film inspired real-life copycats in South Korea.

-The young cast of unknown actors would go on to bigger careers: Lee Sung-jae, Yu Oh-seong, Yoo Ji-tae, and Lee Yo-won.
+The cast featured Lee Sung-jae, Yu Oh-seong, Yoo Ji-tae, and Lee Yo-won.

+A sequel, Attack the Gas Station 2, was released on 2010.